-- 34. Financial activity statement required each month - (1) A local government is to prepare each month a statement of financial activity reporting on the revenue and expenditure, as set out in the annual budget under regulation 22(1)(d), for the previous month in the following detail - - (a) annual budget estimates, taking into account any expenditure incurred for an additional purpose under section 6.8(1)(b) or (c); and - (b) budget estimates to the end of the relevant month; and - (c) actual amounts of expenditure, revenue and income to the end of the relevant month; and - (d) material variances between the comparable amounts referred to in paragraphs (b) and (c); and - (e) the net current assets at the end of the relevant month and a note containing a summary explaining the composition of the net current assets. - (1B) The detail included under subregulation (1)(e) must be structured in the same way as the detail included in the annual budget under regulation 31(1) and (3)(a). - (1C) Any information relating to exclusions from the calculation of a budget deficiency that is included as part of the budget estimates referred to in subregulation (1)(a) or (b) must be structured in the same way as the corresponding information included in the annual budget. - (2) Each statement of financial activity is to be accompanied by documents containing - (b) an explanation of each of the material variances referred to in subregulation (1)(d); and - (c) such other supporting information as is considered relevant by the local government. - (3) The information in a statement of financial activity must be shown according to nature classification. - (4) A statement of financial activity, and the accompanying documents referred to in subregulation (2), are to be - - (a) presented at an ordinary meeting of the council within 2 months after the end of the relevant month: and - (b) recorded in the minutes of the meeting at which it is presented. - 35.
-Financial position statement required each month - (1) A local government must prepare each month a statement of financial position showing the financial position of the local government as at the last day of the previous month and - (a) the financial position of the local government as at the last day of the previous financial year; or - (b) if the previous month is June, the financial position of the local government as at the last day of the financial year before the previous financial year. - (2) A statement of financial position must be - (a) presented at an ordinary meeting of the council within 2 months after the end of the previous month; and - (b) recorded in the minutes of the meeting at which it is presented.
+- Financial activity statement required each month 34. - A local government is to prepare each month a statement of financial activity reporting on the revenue (1) and expenditure, as set out in the annual budget under regulation 22(1)(d), for the previous month in the following detail -

+- (a) annual budget estimates, taking into account any expenditure incurred for an additional purpose under section 6.8(1)(b) or (c); and - (b) budget estimates to the end of the relevant month; and - (c) actual amounts of expenditure, revenue and income to the end of the relevant month; and - (d) material variances between the comparable amounts referred to in paragraphs (b) and (c); and - (e) the net current assets at the end of the relevant month and a note containing a summary explaining the composition of the net current assets. - (1B) The detail included under subregulation (1)(e) must be structured in the same way as the detail included in the annual budget under regulation 31(1) and (3)(a). - (1C) Any information relating to exclusions from the calculation of a budget deficiency that is included as part of the budget estimates referred to in subregulation (1)(a) or (b) must be structured in the same way as the corresponding information included in the annual budget. - Each statement of financial activity is to be accompanied by documents containing - - (b) an explanation of each of the material variances referred to in subregulation (1)(d); and - (c) such other supporting information as is considered relevant by the local government. - The information in a statement of financial activity must be shown according to nature classification. - (4) A statement of financial activity, and the accompanying documents referred to in subregulation (2), are to be - (a) presented at an ordinary meeting of the council within 2 months after the end of the relevant month; and - (b) recorded in the minutes of the meeting at which it is presented. - 35.
+Financial position statement required each month - (1) A local government must prepare each month a statement of financial position showing the financial position of the local government as at the last day of the previous month and - (a) the financial position of the local government as at the last day of the previous financial year; or (b) if the previous month is June, the financial position of the local government as at the last day of - b) If the previous month is June, the financial position of the local government as at the last day of the financial year before the previous financial year. - (2) A statement of financial position must be - (a) presented at an ordinary meeting of the council within 2 months after the end of the previous month; and - (b) recorded in the minutes of the meeting at which it is presented.